top of page

 Noor received an M.A. in Sociology of Education from New York University and a B.A. in American Studies from the University of California, Berkeley.
 Noor’s interests engage across disciplines of sociology, education, Black and Indigenous studies, and visual culture to examine issues of liminality, identity, space and power as they relate to education.

-Noor's experiences as a student, educator, researcher and program director have equipped her with a diversity of skills and critical perspectives to design research and curriculum that is culturally relevant, responsive and life-centered.
+Noor's experiences as a student, educator, researcher and program director have equipped her with a diversity of skills and critical perspectives to design research, curriculum and programming that is culturally relevant, responsive and life-centered.
 In her spare time, she loves to cook, dance, run marathons, travel, and stir up good vibes.

 bottom of page